-Departing from a short story by Mexican writer Julieta Arevalo, and with the support of the very progressive Mexican production company Canana, owned by Diego Luna and Gael Garcia Bernal, Mariana Chenillo’s sophomore feature is a breath of fresh air both in the romantic comedy genre as well as in the modern state of Mexican cinema.
-The national film industry has seen an emergence of “indie-style” films, and Chenillo’s piece fits rightfully in the spectrum of New Independent Mexican Cinema, a new movement of stories that certainly represent the many facets of the country.
+Departing from a short story by Mexican writer Julieta Arevalo, and with the support of the very progressive Mexican production company Canana -owned by Diego Luna and Gael Garcia Bernal - Mariana Chenillo’s sophomore feature is a breath of fresh air both in the romantic comedy genre as well as in the modern state of Mexican cinema.
+The national film industry has seen an emergence of “indie-style” films, and Chenillo’s piece fits rightfully in the spectrum of New Independent Mexican Cinema - a new movement of stories that certainly represent the many facets of the country.

 Sporting GAP sweatshirts and going around shopping malls, the characters in the film also represent a side of Mexico often unseen internationally: the Middle Class.
-Straying from the depiction of poverty and cartel warfare usually associate with the Latin American nation, Marian Chenillo’s film portrays a reality that is much closer to a big a portion of the population.
+Straying from the depiction of poverty and cartel warfare usually associate with the Latin American nation, Mariana Chenillo’s film portrays a reality that is much closer to a big a portion of the population.
 Her characters’ problems are not of the primal type, but those of a group of people affected by a globalized economy that are not only trying to survived but to be fulfilled in their lives.
-Still, even then, the story never feels generic or unfocused, it hits all the right points about love, discrimination, obesity, diet crazes, and finding the right path all of with a sweet dose of comedy and charm.
+Still, even then, the story never feels generic or unfocused, it hits all the right points about love, discrimination, obesity, diet crazes, and finding the right path.
+All of these are approached with a sweet dose of comedy and charm.
 Paraiso is a smart, warm, and entertaining film that for all its crowd-pleasing intentions also packs crucial, not preaching, social commentary.